Are You Ready to Retire?

 Can you handle paying off the debt you have with your retirement income?
 Consider any outstanding loans, lines of credit, credit card balances, and other debt.
 What do you need to have paid off before you can entertain a transition into retirement?

-Income Planning
+Income planning

-There’s no way around it: when you retire, you will need to replace your working income.
+There’s no way around it: when you retire, you must replace your working income.
 How much of it you need to replace—your “replacement ratio”—can vary widely depending on your unique retirement.
 Some people might only have to replace half of their current income to do the things they want to do.
 Others might need to replace 100 percent or even more to accommodate their globe-trotting goals.

 Understanding and planning for Social Security is a key part of retirement planning.
 When you should start taking your benefit depends on several factors, including expected longevity, family needs, and other income.
-Make sure you adequately plan for any potential changes or shortfalls to the system itself to avoid getting caught off guard if your Social Security benefit doesn’t keep pace with inflation, if the taxation of benefits changes, or if there are more material changes to the broader system.
+Ensure you adequately plan for any potential changes or shortfalls to the system itself to avoid getting caught off guard if your Social Security benefit doesn’t keep pace with inflation, if the taxation of benefits changes, or if there are more material changes to the broader system.

 Finally, review your investment allocations to ensure they reflect your life stage and needs in retirement.
 Many of us rely heavily on our retirement savings to provide us with income in retirement.
-You should create an investment strategy that protects your nest egg from market volatility but also maintains the market exposure you need to grow your investments for a sustainable future.
+You should create an investment strategy that protects your nest egg from market volatility and maintains the market exposure you need to grow your investments for a sustainable future.

 Health insurance changes when you leave the workforce.
 If you retire but aren’t yet eligible for Medicare, you’ll need to have a plan to fill the gap.
 Health insurance in the state or federal marketplace can look very different than employer-provided coverage, and understanding premium costs, deductibles, and coverage is paramount.